-One evening while returning home from a job interview, I telephoned Pritha my college friend.
+One evening while returning home from a job interview, I telephoned Priyam my college friend.
 I wanted her personal stories on sex for my blog.
-Pritha and I know each other for 15 years and we were roommates once.
+Priyam and I know each other for 15 years and we were roommates once.
 Together we have shared many meals, leisure walks, late night conversations, and endured many heartaches.
 I was near sure to get a sexual narrative from her but I was left disappointed as she said –

 ‘Pallavi, I have no problem sharing my sexual stories but the challenge is it is not limited to me.
 It involves one more person that is my husband.
 And he might not be comfortable.’

-He then explains why sex is a private matter because of a ‘phony disguise’ problem.
+In his book, Dennis Covington explains why sex is a private matter because of a ‘phony disguise’ problem.

 “Each one of us have a public face and a private face.
 We have an inner life of thoughts and attitudes that it would be disastrous to make public.
 We don’t expose everything we are thinking in order to avoid chaos and disaster in our dealings with other people.
 So we construct a “public face” that we present to the world.
 But most of us, when sexually engaged, do not wish to be seen by anyone but our partners.
-Full sexual expression and release leave us entirely vulnerable and without a publicly presentable “face.
+Full sexual expression and release leave us entirely vulnerable and without a publicly presentable face.
 Sex transgresses these protective boundaries, breaks us open, and exposes the uncontrolled and unpresentable creature underneath; that is its essence.”

 But is this fence around our sexual life leading us anywhere?
 I think, because of the sexual repression, we have become more obsessed with sex.
 We remain discreet, tight lipped, and in a state of denial about our sexual liking.
 And the outcome is, sex a source of bliss is relegated to a responsibility for procreation or a covert act to be carried out in closed doors at night or in daylight with curtains suspended.